 Jason ‘Dizzy’ Gillespie was the first Aboriginal man to play cricket for Australia and is still the only Aboriginal man to play Test cricket for Australia.
 In 71 Tests, the Kamilaroi man took 259 wickets at an average of 26.13, and bowled as part of one of cricket’s premier attacks.
 Famous for his long, flowing curly hair and for scoring an unbeaten 201 against Bangladesh, Dizzy has since become a sought-after and successful coach at the elite level.

 A current star of Australian women’s cricket Ashleigh Gardner is an explosive batter and off-spin bowler who is taking the game by storm.
 At the age of 18, Gardner captained the National Indigenous women’s squad on a tour of India and that experience and leadership opportunity seem to have helped push her to a new level.
 Still awaiting a Test debut, the Muruwari woman played all three T20s and two of the three one-day internationals in the recent women’s Ashes series.
-As further indication that Gardner is just getting started, the 21-year-old belted the highest score in WBBL history in last year's opener, posting an unbeaten 114 off 52 balls.
+As further indication that Gardner is just getting started, the 21-year-old belted the highest score in WBBL history in 2016's opener, posting an unbeaten 114 off 52 balls.

 Johnny Mullagh was a star all-rounder in the pioneering days of Aboriginal and Torres Strait Islander cricket.
 He top-scored for the Aboriginal XI in the match against the Melbourne Cricket Club on Boxing Day in 1866 and took two wickets in an eye-catching display.
 He then went with the Aboriginal side on the six-month, 47-match tour of England in 1868 and was reported to have finished the trip with 245 wickets and almost 1700 runs.